-Recently our Managing Member, Pamela Berstler, spoke in a meeting of Water Conservation Managers noting the paramount importance of educating about soil health in water conservation and pollution prevention.
+Recently our CEO, Pamela Berstler, spoke in a meeting of Water Conservation Managers noting the paramount importance of educating about soil health in water conservation and pollution prevention.
 Pamela argued that building a healthy, biologically active Soil Sponge was the MOST IMPORTANT ACTIVITY in healthy landscape building and that this truth applied to all manner of land use from agriculture to urban/suburban residential and commercial, parklands, and even “natural” watershed areas that we would consider wildlands.
 Pamela also reasoned that all soil is degraded (especially biologically speaking) and that intervention, remediation, and ACTION was required to rebuild our soils, particularly as it applies to garden-building, even when using plants that are considered native or have become perfectly adapted to the climate and place over thousands of years.

 There was push-back from the audience.
 One attendee proposed that plant selection and placement was the most important factor for education and that selecting and planting native plants in native soil was THE simple and compelling solution for restoring watersheds and producing healthy, low resource gardens (including water conserving, of course).
 The reasoning was that native plants don’t need soils with organic matter in them, and so long as the microclimate conditions supported the plant selection, no soil amendment was necessary.

 On the surface it sounds right, especially when Southern California wildlands are observed — it doesn’t look like there is anything special going on.
 SoCal soils appear to be lean.
 It is a semi-arid mediterranean climate.
 The native soil appears to be devoid of both nutrient and organic matter.
-Certainly a chemical assay shows low N,P,K. And the native plant ecology appears to be loving the land just as it is — no inputs whatsoever of either organic matter or biological agents.
+Certainly a chemical assay shows low Nitrogen, Phosphorous, K (Potassium).
+And the native plant ecology appears to be loving the land just as it is — no inputs whatsoever of either organic matter or biological agents.

 But look closer in nature and look at the supporting science.
 This picture requires that you look not just with your eyes, but with your microscope too.
 Look at the base of the manzanita or ceanothus in a wildland setting.
 Look at the grasses and the buckwheat, and the sage.
 Each plant has created its own soil remediation strategy right at its rootzone.
 It’s last season’s leaves have been dropped at its feet, and its roots have exuded the exudates necessary to call the micro and macrobiology in the soil to come and decompose this organic feast.
 The recent rains filled tiny micropores between rootzones, and the sleepy microbes (bacteria, protozoa, nematodes, and fungi) have awakened, ready to eat.
 It’s a good thing they are now awake, because this cooler, rainy season is when the plants, having adapted to the local climate, are ready to power up their life cycle to grow, flower and fruit.
 They are calling upon the microbes to attend to their needs.
 They will need a soil party, and it had better be a big, diverse, rockin’ one!